algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 #### Gums & Super Gums Spawn

-The 244 Gums should be placed on every single non-solid tile of the Maze apart from the two spawn tiles, the center square, its connectors to other sections as well as the two horizontal corridors, as seen in the image below, represented by the white dots:
+The 244 Gums should be placed on every single non-solid tile of the Maze apart from the two spawn tiles, the center square, its connectors to other sections as well as the two horizontal corridors, as seen in the image below, represented by the white Gums:

 ![gums.png](../Documents/pictures/technical/gums_1701042199892_0.png)

-The 4 Super Gums can also be seen on this image, one per corner of the map (represented by the large white dots).
+The 4 Super Gums can also be seen on this image, one per corner of the map (represented by the large white Gums).

-Both dots and super dots respawn every new game or new level.
+Both Gums and super Gums respawn every new game or new level.

 #### How Fruits spawn